 Quartz is being rediscovered thanks to advanced fabrication techniques.
 This material is mostly made of pulverized pieces of natural stone with a high content of silicon dioxide, the crystalline mineral known as quartz.
 The remaining 10 percent of quartz slabs and tiles consists of resins and pigments.
 To learn more about this material, it helps to understand its fabrication process.

 Selection of Raw Materials

 The natural properties of silicon dioxide do not allow its formation in blocks.
 If this was the case, it would not make sense to fabricate engineered stone since the idea is to achieve an unnatural concentration of the mineral.
-Quartz manufacturing begins with gathering quartz clusters from quarries or recycling natural stone such as marble and granite, which have a moderately high content of quartz.
+Quartz manufacturing begins with gathering natural-quartz clusters from quarries.
 The solid raw material is weighed so a concentration of about 93 percent quartz is achieved.

 Crushing and Blending

-The quartz clusters and chunks of recycled stone are mixed with polyester resins, pigments, and other compounds.
+The quartz clusters and chunks are mixed with polyester resins, pigments, and other compounds.
 In the 1980s, Corian countertops were made with these resins, which resulted in solid surfaces that were virtually bulletproof but did not resemble natural stone.
-Since quartz is at least 90 percent natural, it can be made to look as if it was extracted from quarries in the Mediterranean.
+Since quartz is made of at least 90 percent natural quartz, it can be made to look as if it was extracted from quarries in the Mediterranean.

 Compacting and Curing

 The process of turning the mixture into slabs, which can be further cut into tiles if desired, involves compacting in a vacuum space where more than 100 tons of pressure are applied.
 When the slabs are formed, quartz receives its water-resistant properties.
 Moreover, the compacting process eliminates the porosity found in natural stone.
 The solid, non-permeable surface of quartz is the reason homeowners don’t have to worry about resealing their floors or countertops.

 Calibration and Finishing